Ste. Genevieve Academy: Appointment of Father Louis DuBourg

-Shortly before this 'Sheriff's Sale', Father Louis DuBourg was appointed the first Bishop of the Louisiana Territory and the Floridas by Archbishop Carroll of Baltimore, August 18, 1814.
-Father DuBourg traveled to Rome in 1815 where he was consecrated Bishop of Louisiana and the Floridas.
+Shortly before this sheriff's sale, Father Louis DuBourg was appointed the first Bishop of the Louisiana Territory and the Floridas by Archbishop Carroll of Baltimore, August 18, 1814.
+DuBourg traveled to Rome in 1815 where he was consecrated Bishop of Louisiana and the Floridas.
 The opening of schools in his frontier diocese was a primary concern, which necessitated the recruitment of teachers.
-Thus, we find Bishop DuBourg and his entourage, engaged in an eighteen-month extended tour of France and Belgium.
-Their quest was for members of religious orders willing to volunteer for service in Bishop DuBourg's mission parishes and schools of the Louisiana Territory.
+DuBourg and his entourage engaged in an eighteen-month extended tour of France and Belgium in a was for members of religious orders willing to volunteer for service in the mission parishes and schools of the Louisiana Territory.

-DuBourg made an initial request to the Superior General of the Christian Brothers; Brother Gerbaud initially refused the request.
+DuBourg made a request to the Superior General of the Christian Brothers; Brother Gerbaud initially refused the request.
 The French Revolution of 1789 had resulted in the disbursement of this order and the execution of many of its members.
 The Bourbon restoration had only been in place for three years at the time of this request and the Christian Brothers Institute in France had only just begun a slow recovery.

-However, Bishop DuBourg was not a man to take no for an answer.
+However, DuBourg was not a man to take no for an answer.
 He asked for, and received the assistance of the Vatican Curia and the Pope.
-Pius VII immediately sent a request to the Superior General of the Christian Brothers on behalf of Bishop DuBourg: 'Our Venerable Brother William DuBourg recently consecrated here and named Bishop of New Orleans, ardently desires to bring with him some of your Brothers to instruct the youth of his vast diocese.
+Pius VII immediately sent a request to the Superior General of the Christian Brothers on behalf of DuBourg: 'Our Venerable Brother William DuBourg recently consecrated here and named Bishop of New Orleans, ardently desires to bring with him some of your Brothers to instruct the youth of his vast diocese.
 We earnestly recommend this matter to you, and We desire that if you have some subjects who are willing to go there and whom you judge proper for this pious work, that you should send them if it can be done.
 This will be most agreeable to God and to Us.'

-It is not surprising that Brother Gerbaud relented and on April 20, 1816 composed a letter agreeing to give Bishop DuBourg the brothers requested.
+Gerbaud relented and on April 20, 1816, composed a letter agreeing to give DuBourg the brothers requested.

-Louis XVIII, King of France, gave Bishop DuBourg and his entire entourage free passage to America.
-The group consisted of 5 priests, 2 sub deacons, 9 clerics, 3 Christian Brothers, 4 seminarians, and 4 workmen or mechanics.
+Louis XVIII, King of France, gave DuBourg and his entourage free passage to America.
+The group consisted of five priests, two subdeacons, nine clerics, three Christian Brothers, four seminarians, and four workmen or mechanics.
 They departed from Bordeaux, July 1, 1817, on board La Caravane, a frigate of the French Royal Navy, and landed in Annapolis, Maryland two months later on September 4.

-Bishop DuBourg had petitioned the Pope to allow him to establish his residence in St. Louis due to the 'distressing conditions' and general riotous circumstances in New Orleans.
-He therefore, traveled first to Baltimore, and then on to Pittsburg, Louisville, and finally to Bardstown, Kentucky where the three Christian Brothers remained to learn English and assist with the construction of a new seminary.
-Bishop DuBourg then traveled on to Ste.
+DuBourg had petitioned the Pope to allow him to establish his residence in St. Louis due to the "distressing conditions" and general riotous circumstances in New Orleans.
+He, therefore, traveled first to Baltimore, and then on to Pittsburgh, Louisville, and finally to Bardstown, Kentucky, where the three Christian Brothers remained to learn English and assist with the construction of a new seminary.
+DuBourg then traveled on to Ste.
 Genevieve and finally to his cathedral city of St. Louis.